cozy/cozy-ui/react/CozyTheme/Readme.md

-An area of a page can have a different CozyTheme and components under theme will be automatically styled.
+An area of a page can have a different CozyTheme and inside components will be automatically styled.

 - At the moment only some Buttons support this.